adnanmajeed82/Data_Structures_Algorithm_Analysis/README.md

 → Compares performance, memory utilization, and computational efficiency between logic-based and standard heap models.
 10. Integrating Discrete Mathematics and Data Structures: A Case Study of Heap Logic Implementation in Python → A pedagogical and experimental article on bridging mathematical logic and computer programming for teaching and research.

-📄 Research Paper: An Efficient Approach for ...
+🔗 Research Paper

+📘 📄 Read Full Research Paper

+Published in Theses Journal – Open Access

 📌 Link to Paper:
 https://thesesjournal.com/index.php/1/article/view/1491